 • Explain the interaction between the major climate factors at the physiological level when affecting leaf gas exchange.

 • Analyse the effect of the balance between climate optimisation and stress on plant growth and quality.

 • Analyse the possibilities for improving current climate management in greenhouse and field

 • Discuss, analyse and evaluate the production of horticultural crops from both a technical and climatic point of view.

-• Analyse and reflect on the relative importance of the choices made by the grower and the horticultural industry with regard to climate management to obtain an optimal productivity and minimal environmental load.
+• Analyse and reflect on the relative importance of the choices made by the grower and the horticultural industry regarding climate management to obtain an optimal productivity and minimal environmental load.

 The course consists of theoretical lectures, theoretical exercises, practical exercises and excursions.
 The exercises are performed within groups of 2-4 students.
 Exercise reports are worked out in groups.
 Included education methods are case studies, computer analyses, colloquia, problem-based learning, lectures, practical exercises and several visits to commercial companies.
 This course has a substantial part ´hands on´ experience where students perform practical work including cases taken from practical horticultural production.
 Through the entire length of the course the students will run a greenhouse climate experiment and the exercises will utilize the climates used and plants produced in the experiment.